WordPress/WordPress/README.md

 ## Getting Started

 The goal is to keep Freakpress as close to Wordpress as possible and avoid hacking the core.
-There are three steps to getting a Freakpress install up and running.
+There are four steps to getting a Freakpress install up and running.

 ### 1. Spin-up a site